-Yokosuka: Til the launch, I really couldn’t imagine an iPad version of the software ever replacing the desktop version.
+Yokotsuka: Until the launch, I really couldn’t imagine an iPad version of the software ever replacing the desktop version.
 But, the specs on tablets started getting better, and people started suggesting, hey, maybe this could work.
 We were working under the surface on the iPad version when the iPad Pro and the Apple Pencil came out.
 We tried it out on those, and it was really great.
-Our ability to tackle this quickly and flexibly was really thanks to our experience working on Windows and Mac operating systems simultaneously previously.
+Our ability to tackle this quickly and flexibly was really thanks to our experience simultaneously working on Windows and Mac operating systems before.

-─A lot of drawing tools run into issues when moving over to iOS and there end up being features cut, etc.
+─A lot of drawing tools run into issues when moving over to iOS and features end up being cut.

 It’s amazing that the iOS version of Clip Studio Paint is nearly identical to the desktop version.

-─Celsys is doing software and web services, but are there any services or software from other companies you’re paying attention to?
+─Celsys offers both creative software and web services, but are there any services or software from other companies you’re paying attention to?